- Chief of the Criminal Division in the U.S. Attorney’s Office, EDNY

 - Independent Disciplinary Authority for the Maricopa County Sheriff’s Office (appointed by U.S. District Court for the District of Arizona)

-- Primary Monitor of Hurricane Sandy Recovery Program (appointed by New York City Department of Investigation)
+- Primary Monitor of Hurricane Sandy Recovery Program (project with New York City Department of Investigation)

 - Receiver of IATrading.com (appointed by U.S. District Court for the District of Connecticut)

 - Special Counsel to the New York State Senate Select Committee to Investigate the Facts and Circumstances Surrounding the Conviction of Hiram Monserrate on October 15, 2009 (appointed by New York State Senate)

 Immediately before joining Exiger, Mr. Alonso served as the Chief Assistant District Attorney in the Manhattan District Attorney’s Office during the first term of District Attorney Cyrus R. Vance, Jr. While there, he provided policy and operational advice to the District Attorney and oversaw a broad range of matters, including financial crimes, money laundering, and corruption in the public and private sectors.
 He was also the author of the first publicly-issued policy by a local prosecutor’s office outlining the standards to be used in charging companies with crimes, which was patterned after the Department of Justice’s Principles of Federal Prosecution of Business Organizations.